Bobbo117/Cellular-IoT-Monitor/README.md

 ### Supported Services

--    'Adafruit-io.com' MQTT for graphic display and redundant IFTTT webhook route
+-    'io.Adafruit.com' MQTT for graphic display and redundant IFTTT webhook route

--   `IFTTT.com` for transmission to up to 20 email accounts plus Google sheets
+-   `IFTTT.com` for notifying to up to 20 email accounts plus Google sheets

 -   `Dweet.io` which simply saves the messages in scratchpad format